-Patients who are deemed unfit for surgery after being listed for their procedure must be referred back to their GP, unless their condition can be optimised within a reasonable clinical timeframe that does not affect the existing condition requiring treatment (e.g. approximately 8 weeks).
-For example, a patient may need to recover from an infection with an anticipated timescale of 4 weeks before their condition is optimised or they may need to alter their medication (HTN) for a short period of time.
+Patients who may be unfit for surgery after being listed for their procedure must be booked for a review with their treating consultant to establish to best course of action, unless their condition can be optimised within a reasonable clinical timeframe that does not affect the existing condition requiring treatment (e.g.

+Diagnosis Standard Page 52 of 117 See the Intranet for the latest version.
+Version Number: 1 approximately 8 weeks).
+For example, a patient may need to recover from an infection with an anticipated timescale of 4 weeks before their condition is optimised, or they may need to alter their medication (HTN) for a short period of time.
 The Consultant must be informed of any anticipated delays in treatment and will be expected to write to the GP and patient to inform them of any decision to discharge the patient if their condition cannot be optimised within a reasonable timescale.
-The patient must be re-referred when they are fit, ready and available for treatment.
+The patient may need to be re-referred when they are fit, ready and available for treatment or they may need to be placed onto active monitoring.